Artificial turf infill types explained

 - Top up infill every 2–3 years as it settles or migrates.

-A turf install with no infill (or too little) wears out twice as fast — blades flatten, no shock absorption, drainage suffers.
+A turf install with no infill (or too little) wears out twice as fast, blades flatten, no shock absorption, drainage suffers.
 Infill is non-negotiable.

 Rather have a pro handle it?

-Same-day electrical service across San Diego County.
-A real electrician picks up.
+Professional artificial turf installation across San Diego County.
+A real installer picks up.

 Keep learning.